 It had been late November and Christmas was fast approaching, accompanied by a building wave of overwhelm:

-- My oldest child was acting out.
+- One of my children was acting out.

 - My preschooler begged for attention.

 - A fog of late postpartum depression held me stubbornly in its hopeless grip.